Orange UK: Price plans

 In 2000, Orange introduced a limited plan called 'Out Here', designed for users who did not make a lot of calls but needed to keep in touch.
-For a one-off payment of £15, users received a SIM with five free texts every day for life without ever having to top up again, and an Orange-branded 'Out Here' drawstring bag.
+For a one-off payment of £15, users received a SIM with five free texts every day for life without ever having to top up again.

 In April 2006, Orange changed its contract offering by offering four packages to customers, named Dolphin, Canary, Racoon and Panther.
 On some plans there were unlimited minutes (to landlines or Orange UK mobiles), texts or data.
 In addition to this Orange offered dedicated business plans: Solo and Sense (a sharer plan).
 Orange also offered 'magic numbers': unlimited free calls to other Orange UK mobiles on contract or "talk for an hour, pay for a minute" on PAYG.

 In April 2008, Orange extended its animals to pay-as-you-go customers, introducing Dolphin, Raccoon, Canary, Camel, and Monkey.
 Dolphin, Monkey and Canary offer bonuses, whilst Raccoon is a discounted call rate and Camel is for a call-abroad tariff giving discounted calls to foreign countries.

 Orange, like other mobile networks, offered an "Internet Everywhere" tariff on pay-as-you-go, pay monthly and business plans.
 The tariffs names for pay monthly were aligned with the animals' theme in May 2010 when Orange offered both Dolphin and Raccoon plans for internet use available on both 1 month and 12-month contracts.
 In August 2011, the price plans were revised, and names changed to Small, Medium, and Large.
 Similar to home broadband, Orange mobile customers received a £5 discount on their mobile broadband plan.
 The business plans remained as "Business Everywhere".
 The 12-month plans came with a USB modem (or dongle) for free.
 The customer was required to pay a small price for the dongle on the 1-month plans.
 A portable WiFi dongle could also be purchased, dubbed "Mobile WiFi".
 The service operated across the network's EDGE, 3G, HSDPA and HSUPA network and offered speeds of up to 3.6 Mbit/s.
 Orange announced in June 2008 that this speed would be increased to 7.2 Mbit/s in the top 30 UK cities and 14.4 Mbit/s in the top five cities.

 Orange shops

 Orange, like its competitors, operated a retail estate, with over 300 stores.
 These were branded as "The Orange Shop" and operated as an indirect sales channel.
 In September 2012, Orange's parent company EE announced that all Orange and T-Mobile stores were to be re-branded as EE stores by 30 October 2012, the launch date of their 4G network, offering products from all three brands of the company.
 There are now around 700 EE stores open in the UK.
 After February 2015, only EE products were available in stores.